Humana Insurance Attorneys

 - In 1994, Humana agreed to pay Florida members a settlement of $6.25 million in response to claims that it required them to pay more for their hospital bills than required under their policies.

-- In 2000, Humana settled a case with the Texas Medical Association due to allegations that it had violated the Americans with Disabilities Act by denying people with chronic illnesses the treatment needed.
+- In 2000, Humana settled a case with the Texas Medical Association after alleged violations of the Americans with Disabilities Act by denying treatment to people with chronic illnesses.

 - In 2013, Humana was fined by the Kentucky Department of Insurance for sending policyholders misleading letters about amending their health coverage.